Barrmill, North Ayrshire: Vale View Garden

 Over a period of two months in 2012 the Barrmill Conservation Group created a new garden, the Vale View, as part of The Beechgrove Garden programme.
 The Barrmill 'Best Kept Garden' competition formed part of the programme.

 The work involved over a hundred people during the three days of filming and many more on the thirty or so workdays before the filming dates.
 Jeremy Needham, a lecturer at SAC Auchencruive, was the garden designer, working with the group to create a community resource to complement the existing Vale Grove site in Barrmill Park.
 Many other groups contributed to the work, such as Community Payback, Greenbelt, The Conservation Volunteers, North Ayrshire Council, Youth Making Beith Better, Redburn Activity Agreement Group, the Outreach Group, the Barrmill and District Community Association, etc. Many local businesses donated items and materials for the project.

-In August 2012 quince trees was planted in the orchard area by the provost and deputy provost to commemorate the visit.
+In August 2012 quince trees were planted in the orchard area by the provost and deputy provost to commemorate the visit.